woossi0/suite/docs/usermanual/source/install/ubuntu/tomcat/geowebcache.rst

 GeoWebCache Install
 -------------------

 .. note:: GeoServer includes an built-in copy of this application, installation of stand-alone GeoWebCache may be considered for for caching external WMS services.
-For more information see :ref:`sysadmin.deploy.strategies`.

 #.
 Create the folder :file:`C/var/opt/boundless/geowebcache/tilecache/` for the tomcat8 user.::